jeffpar/pcjs.v1/modules/pc8080/README.md

 PC8080 is an 8080-based Machine Emulation Module.
 The code is derived from [PCjs](/modules/pcjs/), the IBM PC Emulation Module.

-It is still a work-in-progress, so it likely contains code that will be removed from the finished version.
+It is still a work-in-progress.
+The only demo currently available is this [8080 Test Machine](/devices/pc8080/machine/test/).

 PC8080 is currently comprised of the following non-shared components, as listed in [package.json](../../package.json) (see the *pc8080Files* property):